 Your employer/sponsor will be invoiced by WIT and your application will be finalised when payment has been received.
 In this instance the payment will go against the sponsor organisation & the receipt will be sent to them.
 Students should be aware that 1) their name and/or student ID may be on the receipt issued to the sponsor; 2) the student is not entitled to receive a copy of the sponsors receipt and 3) if the sponsor organisation defaults on payment the student remains liable for the fees.

 Please supply a valid email address - all correspondence regarding your application, start date of your course etc. will be made by email.
 It is your responsibility to check your nominated email inbox regularly.

 People pursuing level 6-8 courses may be eligible for Tax Relief on their fees if paying from their own income.
 Registered employers may also be eligible to claim relief on course fees paid for employees.
 Please see more information on the revenue Tax Relief for Tuition Fees in Respect to Third Level education / Form IT31 webpages or contact your local Revenue Office.

 Please note that WIT cannot accept cash payments.
-Where employers are funding your fees please seek payment or reimbursements from your employer as WIT cannot offer invoicing facilities.
+Where employers are funding your fees please see above Fees and Funding section.